srushti-714/Azure-Arc-for-Servers/02-Getting-started-with-Azure-Arc.md

 # Exercise 2: Getting started with Azure Arc
-In the provided lab environment, you would already have one Windows Server running on-prem in a **Hyper-V** machine connected through Arc.
-In this exercise, we’ll explore this **pre-connected** Azure Arc resources.
+In the provided lab environment, you would already have one Windows Server running on-prem in a **Hyper-V** machine connected through Azure Arc.
+In this exercise, we’ll explore **pre-connected** Azure Arc resources.

 ## Task 1: Browse through the Arc pre-connected machine in Azure Portal.
 In this lab, two on-prem servers one **windows**, and **Linux** are pre-connected to Azure Arc and you can access the pre-connected server and play around those.